Lewis Haldane: Bristol Rovers

-The teenager made sixteen appearances in 2004–05, all but one as a substitute, picking up one goal against Leyton Orient in the League Trophy.
+The teenager made 16 appearances in 2004–05, all but one as a substitute, picking up one goal against Leyton Orient in the League Trophy.
 In April 2005 he joined Conference club Forest Green Rovers on loan.
 He played six games before returning to Bristol, following the dismissal of manager Ian Atkins.
 He began the 2005–06 season on loan at Forest Green, putting in seven appearances before heading back to Rovers in September.
-He played 32 games for the League Two side, scoring three goals, two of them at the end of season clash with Macclesfield Town.
-During the season, he was utilized on the right of midfield, rather than his usual role as a striker.
+He played 32 games for the League Two side, scoring three goals, two of them at the end-of-season clash with Macclesfield Town.
+During the season, he was utilized on the right of midfield rather than his usual role as a striker.

 He played a remarkable sixty competitive games in 2006–07.
-The highlights of the season included playing in the League Trophy final at the Millennium Stadium and playing in the play–off final at Wembley Stadium.
-In the League Trophy final the "Gas" lost 3–2 to Doncaster Rovers, a game in which Haldane was man of the match, but at the play-off final at Wembley they defeated Shrewsbury Town 3–1.
-Haldane started both games, but finished neither.
-At the end of the season he put pen to paper on a three-year contract.
+The highlights of the season included playing in the Football League Trophy final at the Millennium Stadium and playing in the play–off final at Wembley Stadium.
+In the League Trophy final, the "Gas" lost 3–2 to Doncaster Rovers, a game in which Haldane was man of the match, but at the play-off final at Wembley they defeated Shrewsbury Town 3–1.
+Haldane started both games but finished neither.
+At the end of the season, he put pen to paper on a three-year contract.